ToadNetwork/Docs/guides/how-to-farm.md

 ## Step 1: Navigate to Farms on PADSwap

-First you have to navigate to the farms on the PADSwap platform trough the following link:
+First you have to navigate to the farms on the PADSwap platform through the following link:

 {% embed url="https://dapps.padswap.exchange/farms" %}
 Farm PAD in our PAD Farms on PADSwap